 Recent research also emphasizes the psychological and cognitive health benefits of merely being close to the water.
 Known as “blue space,” the relaxing effects of water – whether in a natural environment, or even a swimming pool or shower – have been demonstrated to “induce a flood of neurochemicals that promote wellness, increase blood flow to the brain and heart, and induce relaxation,” according to Wallace Nichols, author of the book Blue Mind.

-At Inspired Home Care, the respite care services Chicago families trust, we are focused on helping senior loved ones maximize physical, emotional, and cognitive health every single day in a variety of ways.
+At Inspired Home Care, the experts in elder care in Algonquin and nearby areas, we are focused on helping loved ones overcome senior mobility issues and maximize physical, emotional, and cognitive health every single day in a variety of ways.
 For example, we’re always readily available to provide accompanied transportation to allow seniors to experience the many benefits of being in or near the water, combined with friendly companionship to help make every day more fulfilling.

 Call our professional in-home care services team at 847-787-7572 to request a free in-home consultation, learn more about elder care in Algonquin and surrounding communities, and to discover a better quality of life for an older adult you love.
 For a full list of the communities we serve, please visit our Locations Served page.